 Beautiful: The performances from Gal Gadot and Chris Pine was the highlight for this film including their chemistry together.

 The tone is lighter with suitable humor.
 WB must’ve taken some notes on why Superman can’t be Nolafied.
 It means most filmmakers directing superhero pictures are trying to imitate Christopher Nolan’s The Dark Knight Trilogy to make it more darker, realistic, mopey, philosophical, dramatic, emo, tragic, edgy, gothic, depressing, gritty, grungy, sad, adult, you name it.

 Hollywood has finally shown the origins of Wonder Woman on the big screen, completing D.C.’s holy trinity.
-All we have left to compete the solo adventures of the remaining founding members of the Justice League are Aquaman, The Flash, Cyborg, and a proper a Green Lantern adaptation.
+All we have left to complete the solo adventures of the remaining founding members of the Justice League are Aquaman, The Flash, Cyborg, and a proper Green Lantern adaptation.
 (Ryan Reynolds’ version doesn’t count)